davrot/pytutorial/matlab/7/README.md

 > Compute a definite integral.
 >
 > Integrate func from a to b (possibly infinite interval) using a technique from the Fortran library QUADPACK.

+Here, $func$ is the integrand function and $a$ and $b$ are the boundaries of the interval.
+This routines uses an adaptive Simpson rule.
+It is adaptive in the sense that more supporting points are used where the function varies strongly.
+Invoking the routine can be done by

 ```python
 import scipy